 After reviewing the authors' corrections, the managing editor emails a PDF of the manuscript, including laid-out tables and figures, to the corresponding author.
 Authors are urged to review this draft for any errors; however, only the most critical changes to the accuracy of the content may be made at this point in the production process.
 Rewriting sections of text, revising tables and figures, adding or subtracting references, and making stylistic changes are not permitted unless approved by the ARCR editors.

-The corresponding author should email the managing editor with any corrections to the PDF within 7 days.
+The corresponding author should email any corrections to the PDF to the ARCR managing editor within 7 days.